nvidia-holoscan/holohub/benchmarks/release_benchmarking/README.md

 releases.
 You can follow the tutorial below to similarly evaluate performance on your own machine.

 Refer to related documents for more information:
-- the [results report template file](template/results.md.tmpl) provides additional background on definitions and background
+- the [results report template file](template/results.md.tmpl) provides additional information on definitions and background
 - versioned releases are available for review in the [release subfolder](release)